rmuif/docs/docs/authentication.md

 You can use the [Firebase Console](https://console.firebase.google.com) for basic user management but it can be hard to use when performing operations such as deleting all of your users.
 RMUIF has its own tools for managing individual users and users at scale, you can find these in the `/tools` directory of your project.

-The `user` program is for managing users individually, e.g. if you want to create, update, and delete a user.
-The `users` program is for performing operations on all users, e.g. listing or deleting all users.
+The `user` program is for managing users individually, e.g., if you want to create, update, and delete a user.
+The `users` program is for performing operations on all users, e.g., listing or deleting all users.

 ### Creating a user